Concentration in Lotka-Volterra parabolic or integral equations: a general convergence result: Introduction

 \section{Introduction}

 We continue the study, initiated in \cite{b.a}, of the asymptotic behavior of Lotka-Volterra parabolic equations.
 The model we use describes the dynamics of a population density.
-Individuals respond differently to the environment, i.e. they have different abilities to use the environment resources.
-To take this fact into account, population models can be structured by a parameter, representing a physiological trait, denoted by $x\in \bR^d$ below.
+Individuals respond differently to the environment, i.e. they have different abilities to use the available resources.
+To take this fact into account, population models can be structured by a parameter, representing a physiological (phenotypical) trait inherited from the parent, and that we denote by $x\in \bR^d$.
 We denote by $n(t,x)$ the density of trait $x$.
-The mathematical modeling in accordance with Darwin's theory consists of natural selection and mutations between the traits (see \cite{b.v, b.y, b.x,b.bb} for literature in adaptive evolution).
-We represent the growth and death rates of the phenotypical traits by $R(x,I)$.
-The term $I(t)$ is an ecological parameter that corresponds to a nutrient that itself depends on the population.
+The mathematical modeling in accordance with Darwin's theory consists of two effects: natural selection and mutations between the traits (see \cite{b.v, b.y, b.x,b.bb} for literature in adaptive evolution).
+We represent the birth and death rates of the phenotypical traits bya net growth rate $R(x,I)$.
+The term $I(t)$ is an ecological parameter that corresponds to a measure of the total population, whatever the trait, and that represents in the simpler possible way the resources (more precisely the inverse of it).
 We use two different models for mutations.
-The simpler way is to represent them by a Laplacian.
+A first possibility is to represent them by a Laplacian and, in an extreme and irrealistic simplification, we take them independent of birth, so as to write

 Here $\epsilon$ is a small term that we introduce to consider only rare mutations.
 It is also used to re-scale time to consider a much larger time than a generation scale.\\